understandable-machine-intelligence-lab/Quantus/README.md

 ## Tutorials

 Further tutorials are available that showcase the many types of analysis that can be done using Quantus.
-For this purpose, please see notebooks in [tutorials](https://github.com/understandable-machine-intelligence-lab/Quantus/blob/main/tutorials/) folder which includes examples such as:
+For this purpose, please see notebooks in the [tutorials](https://github.com/understandable-machine-intelligence-lab/Quantus/blob/main/tutorials/) folder which includes examples such as:
-* [ImageNet Example All Metrics](https://github.com/understandable-machine-intelligence-lab/Quantus/blob/main/tutorials/Tutorial_ImageNet_Example_All_Metrics.ipynb): shows how to instantiate the different metrics for ImageNet
+* [All Metrics ImageNet Example](https://github.com/understandable-machine-intelligence-lab/Quantus/blob/main/tutorials/Tutorial_ImageNet_Example_All_Metrics.ipynb): shows how to instantiate the different metrics for ImageNet dataset
 * [Metric Parameterisation Analysis](https://github.com/understandable-machine-intelligence-lab/Quantus/blob/main/tutorials/Tutorial_Metric_Parameterisation_Analysis.ipynb): explores how sensitive a metric could be to its hyperparameters
-* [XAI Sensitivity Model Training](https://github.com/understandable-machine-intelligence-lab/Quantus/blob/main/tutorials/Tutorial_XAI_Sensitivity_Model_Training.ipynb): looks into how robustness of gradient-based explanations change as model gets increasingly accurate in its predictions
+* [Robustness Analysis Model Training](https://github.com/understandable-machine-intelligence-lab/Quantus/blob/main/tutorials/Tutorial_XAI_Sensitivity_Model_Training.ipynb): measures robustness of explanations as the model increases its accuracy
-* [ImageNet Quantification with Quantus](https://github.com/understandable-machine-intelligence-lab/Quantus/blob/main/tutorials/Tutorial_ImageNet_Quantification_with_Quantus.ipynb): benchmarks explanation methods under different types of analysis: qualitative, quantitative and sensitivity
+* [Full Quantification with Quantus](https://github.com/understandable-machine-intelligence-lab/Quantus/blob/main/tutorials/Tutorial_ImageNet_Quantification_with_Quantus.ipynb): example of benchmarking explanation methods
+* [Tabluar Data Example](https://github.com/understandable-machine-intelligence-lab/Quantus/blob/main/tutorials/Tutorial_Getting_Started_with_Tabular_Data.ipynb): example of how to use Quantus with tabular data
+* [Quantus and TensorFlow Data Example](https://github.com/understandable-machine-intelligence-lab/Quantus/blob/main/tutorials/Tutorial_Getting_Started_with_Tensorflow.ipynb): showcases how to use Quantus with TensorFlow

 ... and more.

 ## Contributing